Support for Attention Research Update is provided

 This is not surprising as no treatment - including medication - will help

 everyone.
-However, the rate of non-responders is less than what is
+However, the rate of non-responders is less than what is typically

-important to remain aware of.
+to remain aware of.

 Despite these limitations and concerns, this study represents an important